mwhittet/react-foursquare-search/README.md

 # React Foursquare Search
-For this test I have used the React - [Create React App](https://github.com/facebookincubator/create-react-app) as I'm still learning React and I'm keen to develop more using it.
+For this test I have used the React [Create React App](https://github.com/facebookincubator/create-react-app) as a starting point to build upon, I'm currently learning React and I'm keen to develop more using it.

 ## Getting Started
 `npm start`